10 Ethical Animal Attractions Around the World

 10 November 2016 | Mri Grout | Collaboration Post

 To some, any type of animal enclosure is immoral.
 To others, any for-profits are unethical.
 But the single-most condition that we all loathe is when places choose profit over animal welfare.
 Those that trap these beautiful creatures into cages that are way too small to save on paying for more land.
 Those that rip animals away from their much needed social groups to the point where they suffer severe depression just so they can save on animal costs.
 Those horrible zoos and falsely claimed sanctuaries that force their captives to perform day after day for disgusting human entertainment.
-Personally, I think it's horrible that this list of the most ethical animal enclosures around the world even needs to exist; the standards that are seen in the places below should simply be the base line.And that is what I'm hoping to help accomplish with this post.
+Personally, I think it's horrible that this list of the most ethical animal attractions around the world even needs to exist; the standards that are seen in the places below should simply be the base line.And that is what I'm hoping to help accomplish with this post.
 If we can all just choose to visit an ethical zoo or sanctuary instead of turning a blind eye for entertainment, then maybe, just maybe we can end the suffering no creature should ever be forced to endure. *All below entries are non-for-profit organizations with the exception of Kings Ningaloo Reef Tours and are all paid attractions unless stated otherwise.

 Australia, Eastern - Koala Hospital [Free]